jhpyle/docassemble/_docs/interviews.md

 questions of a user.

 **docassemble** stores the user's answers in "variables."
-The values of these variables may be incorporated into the the text of questions, or into the text of [documents].
+The values of these variables may be incorporated into the the text of [questions], or into the text of [documents].

 The interview can ask different questions of the user depending on